Sommaire de l'article

 Accordance and Logos can be used as an electronic “super-library” and thus facilitate the consultation of secondary exegetical literature (commentaries, encyclopedias, monographs, etc.).
 Accordance’s catalogue offers a fine selection of the best English-language works.
 However, Logos has a more complete catalogue that contains everything a Bible scholar can dream of.
 Logos is also the most efficient for indexing and linking the different books in the library.

 Both software programs also provide access to an interactive timeline, an interactive atlas of the world of the Bible, and graphics and photographs related to the biblical context.
-The two software programs are equal in this respect, with perhaps a small advantage of Accordance for the atlas.
+The two software programs are equal in this respect, with perhaps a small advantage of Accordance for the atlas and timeline.

 Which software is the cheapest?
 The answer is not easy because Accordance and Logos do not offer quite the same functionality.
 However, a rigorous examination of rates and pricing policies leads to the conclusion that Logos is globally a little cheaper for an academic public.